learn-co-curriculum/learn-expert-doing-a-shift/README.md

 optionally you can install Nick's Chrome Extension for Tracking Questions:
 - [Chrome Extension](https://chrome.google.com/webstore/detail/le3/hjjhpafjpkkjbdchnaeikofponobhngc)

+## Categories of questions

+You'll see there are three categories of questions - requires action, active questions and inactive questions:
+  - **Requires Action** is any new question or any question where the student has responded and has been waiting > 15 mins for an coach response.
+These are top priority and we should keep it fairly empty. **If we see something in requires action, we want to move it out of there as fast as we can.**
+  - **Active Questions** is for questions where an coach and a student are actively chatting.
+  - **Inactive Questions** are questions where a student hasn't responded to an coach for at least 15 mins so you can ignore them until the student replies when they'll become active questions again.

 ## One on one support

 The one on one support model is based around giving each student a small bit of your time, but all of your attention.
 We accomplish this by having one Technical Coach on the shift act as dispatcher and the rest providing the one on one support.